tmedwards/sugarcube-2/docs/core/markup.md

 **************************************************************************** -->
 ## Link {#markup-link}

 SugarCube's link markup consists of a required `Link` component and optional `Text` and `Setter` components.

-The `Link` and `Text` components may be either plain text or any valid TwineScript expression, which will be evaluated early—i.e., when the link is initially processed.
-The `Setter` component, which only works with passage links, must be a valid [TwineScript expression](#twinescript-expressions), of the [`<<set>>` macro](#macros-macro-set) variety, which will be evaluated late—i.e., when the link is clicked on.
+The `Link` component may be either plain text or any valid TwineScript expression, which will be evaluated early—i.e., when the link is initially processed.
+Its value should be the title of a passage or any valid URL to a resource (local or remote).

-The `Link` component value may be the title of a passage or any valid URL to a resource (local or remote).
+The optional `Text` component may be either plain text or any valid TwineScript expression, which will be evaluated early—i.e., when the link is initially processed.

+The optional `Setter` component, which only works with passage links, must be a valid [TwineScript expression](#twinescript-expressions), of the [`<<set>>` macro](#macros-macro-set) variety, which will be evaluated late—i.e., when the link is clicked on.
+If you need to specify multiple expressions, then they should be separated by semi-colons (`;`)—e.g., `$a to 5; $b to true`.

 In addition to the standard pipe separator (`|`) used to separate the `Link` and `Text` components (as seen below), SugarCube also supports the arrow separators (`->` &amp; `<-`).
 Particular to the arrow separators, the arrows' direction determines the order of the components, with the arrow always pointing at the `Link` component—i.e., the right arrow works like the pipe separator, `Text->Link`, while the left arrow is reversed, `Link<-Text`.